 Yup, you read that correctly.
 You can actually buy pure-wool, purpose-built socks to ripen your avocado in.
 The natural lanolin and warmth of the wool work to naturally ripen avocados gently and evenly, but with quick results.
 It’s also washable, reusable, and therefore given a big fat thumbs up from us.

 Once you’ve sliced into your perfectly ripe avocado, you’ll need an effective plan of attack for storing the unused half (if there is one; eating an avocado to yourself is considered self-care in our book).

 To stop it going brown as anything, simply brush with lemon juice or olive oil and store in the fridge with the pit back in, as this will limit oxidation and create a natural barrier to prevent discoloration.

 Take a leaf out of health-hack queen Lee From America’s book and mash up the remaining half of your avocado to freeze in ice cube trays.
 This means you’ve always got something on hand to thicken up your smoothies.

-Sounds weird, but is actually genius.
-Chopped up onions give off sulfur gases, which stop the avocado from oxidising once it’s halved.
+It sounds weird but is actually genius.
+Chopped up onions give off sulfur gases, which stop the avocado from oxidizing once it’s halved.
 But panic ye not: the smell of the onion won’t have any effect on the taste of your avocado, and if you’re making guacamole and adding onions—this hack has essentially meal-prepped your guac for you.